stryd/efulfillmentshop-go/docs/ProductjsonldReadItem.md

 ### NewProductjsonldReadItem

-`func NewProductjsonldReadItem(barcode string, channelId int32, channelReference string, name string, ) *ProductjsonldReadItem`
+`func NewProductjsonldReadItem(barcode string, name string, ) *ProductjsonldReadItem`

 NewProductjsonldReadItem instantiates a new ProductjsonldReadItem object This constructor will assign default values to properties that have it defined,